a16z-infra/ai-town/ARCHITECTURE.md

 We also provide a `useSendInput` hook that wraps `useMutation` and automatically sends inputs to the server and waits for the engine to process them and return their outcome.

+### Analytics client (`src/analytics`)

+A second Vite entry point (`analytics.html`) serves a read-only client for browsing the town's
+history: conversation transcripts, a live message feed, agent memories, and aggregate stats.
+It is deliberately separate from the game UI — it renders no map, so it doesn't pull in Pixi, and it shares only the Convex provider.

+Its queries live in `convex/analytics.ts` and are strictly observers: they never write or submit inputs, so the client cannot perturb the simulation.
+They read the archive tables described above (`archivedConversations`, `participatedTogether`, `messages`, `memories`) and merge in the live conversations from the world document, since in-progress conversations are not archived yet.

 ## Agent architecture (`convex/agent`)

 ### The agent loop (`convex/game/agents.ts`)